pclaridy/us-housing-market-analytics-2023/README.md

 ---

 ## **1. Problem Statement**
-This project focuses on understanding and predicting U.S. residential property prices using Zillow’s 2023 house listings.
-The main goal is to uncover patterns and trends across different regions and develop machine learning models that can accurately estimate housing prices.
-These insights are meant to support better decision-making for investors, analysts, and policymakers working in the real estate space.
+Accurately predicting residential property prices is essential for informed decision-making in real estate investment, policy planning, and market analysis.
+This project leverages Zillow’s 2023 house listings to identify the key factors driving housing prices across different U.S. regions.
+Using machine learning techniques, the goal is to build predictive models that estimate property values based on features such as location, home size, and amenities.
+In addition to forecasting accuracy, the project emphasizes regional insights and model interpretability to help investors, analysts, and policymakers better understand local market dynamics and make data-informed decisions.

 ## **2. Data Source**
 The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/febinphilips/us-house-listings-2023) and originally compiled by Zillow.
 It includes detailed information about residential properties across the United States, such as square footage, bedroom and bathroom counts, Zestimate®, Rent Zestimate®, and actual listing prices.
 This dataset offers a comprehensive look at the 2023 housing market and provides a solid foundation for analysis and modeling.